greenteawarrior/madlibbery/README.md

 $ git status #see, now it says "Stages to be committed"

+# Now, commit the file
-$git commit
+$ git commit
 	you'll go into nano
 	type thingy then escape nano
 	then control x, y, enter (see bottom of screen)

-OR easier
+OR easier:
-$git -m "comment string"
+$ git -m "comment string"

+$ git push origin master
+#enter information (github username and password) as directed

 congrats! achievement unlocked, madlibbery git. :D